How Are F1 Cars Shipped Between Countries?

 Air transport is extremely expensive, yet it is the quickest means to transfer F1 cars, components, and equipment both inside and across countries.
 Based on the locations of forthcoming races, most F1 competitors utilize a combination of trucking and air transport during the season.

 The cost of flying equipment to a race is high since teams must hire cargo planes to transport everything.
 Despite the fact that teams split the price of the planes, it is still an expensive (and not particularly environmentally friendly) means of transportation.
 As a result, aircraft are only utilized to deliver equipment to races that cannot be reached within a few days by car.
-As a result, equipment will be flown to races outside of Europe, such as those in Azerbaijan and Russia.
+As a result, equipment will be flown to races outside of Europe, such as those in Australia and the US.

 Formula 1 generally charters the planes in partnership with DHL, and the teams are therefore charged for their portion of the cargo capacity.
 At the next track, the equipment is dispatched in the order of requirement.

-The panelling, IT equipment as well as other items in the garage generally get shipped first since the installation personnel has to make sure that the garage is functional.
+The panelling, IT equipment, as well as other items in the garage, generally get shipped first since the installation personnel has to make sure that the garage is functional.
 They accomplish this in a working atmosphere that allows the cars and some other mechanical devices, such as wheel weapons.
 In order for the first item to happen, mechanics and engineers have to reach a completely operating garage.

 Sea shipping